cetinboran/goarg/README.md

     +  Finally let me explain **Input Struct** for you.
         + The Input struct accepts 2 values.
-            + ValueMap: This field holds the option placeholder as the key and the value entered by the user as a string.
-It is easier to access because it has a map
+            + Argument: This field holds the placeholder of the input from the user. for better input routing
+            + Value: This field holds the value of the placeholder above
             + ModeName: As I previously explained in the context of the goarg struct, this field indicates which mode's option the input corresponds to.
 It helps you associate the input with the relevant mode.
             When we write `args := Setup.Start()`, the variable args receives the incoming values as a slice of Input structs, i.e., []Input.